JasonLG1979/PiZero-Bluetooth-Audio-Receiver/README.md

 ### Audio Setup

 Audio will play out the default output device.
 It will be 16 bit 44.1 khz.
-Upsampling it to values that is not a multiple of 44.1 khz will degrade the sound quality and cost you valuable cpu cycles up to the point of causing audio dropouts.
+Upsampling it to a value that is not a multiple of 44.1 khz will degrade the sound quality and cost you valuable cpu cycles up to the point of causing audio dropouts.
 If you are using a DAC hat follow the manufacturer's documentation to setup your DAC hat as the default output device.
 If you are using a USB DAC you can use ```aplay -l``` to find your card.

 An example output of ```aplay -l``` is here:
 ```